-If something has triggered the Vehicle Security Alarm in your absence, the horn will sound three times when you unlock the doors and the Vehicle Security Light will flash for 30 seconds.
+If something has triggered the Vehicle Security Alarm in your absence, the horn will sound three times and the exterior lights blink 3 times when you unlock the doors.
 Check the vehicle for tampering.

 Security System Manual Override

 The Vehicle Security Alarm will not arm if you lock the doors using the manual door lock plunger.